 With names like Spartan, Blueray, and Elliott one begins to appreciate the subtle and sometimes not so subtle variations in taste and appearance.
 Capable of growing to the size of a large grape, Bluerays have a classic, mild flavor.
 Spartans on the other hand are small, but pack a powerfully tart punch.
 This culinary palette inspires us to develop creative uses like pairings, baking, juicing, and garnishing.

 The secret life of blueberries is only one agricultural surprise I’ve discovered since coming to Domaine Madeleine.
-I haven’t even begun to delve into learning about our numerous plums, apples, or hazelnuts.
+I haven’t even begun to delve into learning about our numerous pears, plums, or apples.
 But that’s what makes every day fun and interesting, for both me and our guests who have sought out Olympic Peninsula lodging.
 There’s always something more to discover.
 What lies around the bend in the path?
 What new vista awaits, if only I take a few more steps?
 Everywhere I turn enlightenment beckons me.
 Look closer.
 Slow down.
 Just listen.
 What will YOU discover?